propavingk/LamportLens/ARCHITECTURE.md

-Folds a list of records into the aggregates a reader needs: status counts, the total lamport bond represented by the exemptions, the underfunded deficit, what a closure sweep would return, per-band concentration, and a per-owner
+Folds a list of records into the aggregates a reader needs: status counts, the total lamport bond represented by the exemptions, the underfunded deficit, what a closure sweep would return, per-band concentration, and a per-owner summary.
+Every aggregate is a pure function of the assessments.

+Band edges live here, not in the report, because they are analysis policy: where "small" ends and "large" begins is a decision about the data, and the renderer should not be able to change it silently.

+### report.py